sassoftware/viya4-iac-azure/docs/user/TerraformUsage.md

 . $HOME/.azure_creds.sh
 ```

-*Althernative TIP Option 2:*  Once authenticated to the `az cli`, you could source the following [bash (code) script](../../files/tools/terraform_env_variable_helper.sh) which can be used to (re)assign the TF Environment Variables:
+> *Tip: Alternative Option 2:*  Once you have authenticated to the `az cli`, you can source the following
+[bash (code) script](../../files/tools/terraform_env_variable_helper.sh), which can be used to assign or reassign the Terraform environment variables:

 ```bash
 # source the bash script, presuming the file path
 source files/tools/terraform_env_variable_helper.sh
 ```

-### Customize TF Input Variables (tfvars)
+### Customize Terraform Input Variables (tfvars)

 Create a file named `terraform.tfvars` to customize any input variable value.
-For starters, you can copy one of the provided example variable definition files in `./examples` folder.
+To get started, copy one of the example variable definition files that are provided
+in the `./examples` folder:

 ```bash
 # Example copy command
 cp examples/sample-input.tfvars terraform.tfvars
 ```

-For more details on the variables declared in [variables.tf](variables.tf) refer to [CONFIG-VARS.md](docs/CONFIG-VARS.md).
+For more information about the variables that are declared in [variables.tf](variables.tf), refer to [CONFIG-VARS.md](docs/CONFIG-VARS.md).

 When using a variable definition file other than `terraform.tfvars`, see [Advanced Terraform Usage](docs/user/AdvancedTerraformUsage.md) for additional command options.

-## Running Terraform Commands
+## Run Terraform Commands

 ### Initialize Terraform Environment

-Initialize the Terraform environment for this project by running
+Initialize the Terraform environment for this project by running the following command:

 ```bash
 terraform init
 ```

-This creates a `.terraform` directory locally and initializes Terraform plugins and modules used in this project.
+This creates a `.terraform` directory locally and initializes the Terraform plug-ins and modules that are used in this project.

-**Note:** `terraform init` only needs to be run once unless new Terraform plugins/modules were added.
+**Note:** The `terraform init` command only needs to be run once unless new Terraform plug-ins or modules are added.

-### Preview Cloud Resources (optional)
+### (Optional) Preview Cloud Resources

-To preview the cloud resources before creating, run
+To preview the cloud resources before creating them, run:

 ```bash
 terraform plan